The Topline

 There once was a time when Mark Carney lectured the world on “unburnable” carbon , scolding CEOs that fossil fuels were a bad bet in a shifting economic and regulatory landscape.

-Then there the pipelines and LNG projects getting a blaring green light, waving through fossil fuel infrastructure that locks in emissions for decades.
+This reads as a capitulation to Alberta voters, or the oil and gas lobby, or both, and feels like a betrayal to his environmentally conscious supporters.
+He's waving through fossil fuel infrastructure that locks in emissions for decades.
 All in the name of “national interest.”

 You know what’s also in the national interest?
 Ensuring our grandkids are able to breathe the same clean air that we had growing up.
 You know what else?
 Sustaining all life on this already-warming planet.

-It’s not a great look internationally, especially from a man who staked his claim as a kind of climate hawk on the global stage.
 The International Court of Justice recently stated that nations could face legal liability for failing to curb fossil production.
-And Carney’s just approved more of it.
-Taxpayer money, hard at work.
+And what does Carney do?
+He approves the enabling of even more of it.
+Eek.

 Concessions are the political reality

-Meanwhile , industrial pricing remains in place.
-By strengthening the tax on large emitters, Carney is shifting the burden off individuals and on to industry, which is where most of the emissions are coming from, anyway.
+Meanwhile, industrial pricing remains in place across Canada, and Carney's also also pledged to increase the industrial carbon pricing in Alberta through the MOU.
+He's shifting the burden off individuals and on to industry, which is where most of the emissions are coming from, anyway.

 In other words, cleaner fossil exports today buys time to scale renewables tomorrow.